Students

 4th semester - The master thesis

-The master's thesis follows at the end of the program.
+The master's thesis follows at the end of the programme.
 The goal of the master's thesis is the independent study of a social science or educational science topic and its scientific and methodical treatment.
 The 5-month processing time is followed by a 45-minute disputation.

 You can download an overview of the structure of the degree program here.
 Please make sure you have the version that applies to you.